foosasugaome/PROJECT1/README.md

 * HTML layout and design.
 * Create class to hold number of tokens.
-* Function to start game.
-This should also work after every turn.
 * Game can reset.
 But loop is still broken.